 Sometime in January I made a commitment to get better.
 To become a better human being.
 To be less cynical and more open to the ideas of others.
-And while the short term results have for the most part been amazing, as I continue to practice I find myself routinely confronted with certain baggage that gets in the way of breaking through the din of the world to a more peaceful state-of-mind.
+And while the short term results have, for the most part, been amazing–the more I practice I find myself routinely confronted with certain baggage that gets in the way of breaking through the din of the world to a more peaceful state-of-mind.

 Most notably the concepts that get in the way are envy and doubt.

 I consider myself a pretty good writer.
 Which in itself is a dangerous proposition.
 The reason is that ego is a powerful force, and once we consider ourselves with lofty regard, we walk a tightrope between humility and pride.

 Still, I have had some success using words and ideas to move people, and it’s something that comes naturally.
 And because I’m a writer, that means I fall into the creative class—with other writers and artists.